particle-iot/docs/src/content/troubleshooting/troubleshooting/connectivity-troubleshooting/wifi-connectivity-troubleshooting-guide.md

 ## Checking Network Compatibility

-**First**, what kind of authentication does your web connection use?
-If you are on a WPA2 Enterprise connection, please see the relevant support article here: ([link](https://support.particle.io/hc/en-us/articles/360039741153-WPA2-Enterprise-Setup)), and please note that WPA2 Enterprise support is **only** available on the Photon and P1.

-**Next**, do you have any firewalls in place that may preempt IoT connectivity?
+**Do you have any firewalls** in place that may preempt IoT connectivity?

 _This is far, far and way the **most common issue** our Technical Support Team comes across when helping out our WiFi customers!
 If you do not think you have a firewall active, please double check and if possible contact your system administrator to ensure that no firewall is indeed blocking your Photon, P1, or Argon!_